-International Women's Day 2018: Annie Zaidi - the football coach with high ambitions
+#changethegame: Annie Zaidi - the football coach with high ambitions

 "I knew football was something inside me - it was like fairy dust sprinkled on me."

-"She's a fantastic coach: energy, enthusiasm, dynamic - everything you want all your coaches to be," said Mark Fogarty, director of football at National League side Solihull Moors, where Annie is coaching the Under-15 team.
+"She's a fantastic coach: energy, enthusiasm, dynamic - everything you want all your coaches to be," said Mark Fogarty, director of football at National League side Solihull Moors, where Annie is a coach.

 "She has brought in things that nobody has done and they love her."

-It is a message that is mirrored by the parents and players.
+It is a message that is mirrored by the parents and players of the youth teams she has been in charge of.

 "My son came home after the first session with her and said 'dad, that's the best training we have ever had'," said Michael, a parent of one the Under-15 team's players.